nichita-stefanita/IOS-Portfolio/README.md

 # Hastnet
-[Hastnet](https://apps.apple.com/us/app/hastnet/id1451949900) is Europe's largest marketplace for horses and all things related to horses
+[Hastnet](https://apps.apple.com/us/app/hastnet/id1451949900) is Europe's largest marketplace for horses and all things related to horses.

+Main features:

 • Create and edit your profile.
 • Publish or search for listings with extensive amount of filtering options.